 - Essential Government workers

-- Those living in the household of people who qualified for the first group
+- Those living in the household of people who qualified from Stage 1 of the programme.

 For answers to FAQs, please click here.